 Selecting Fresh Squid

 If you want to cook your food quickly, choose smaller squid with clear eyes and moist flesh.
 Smaller squid is more tender than the larger ones.
 The aroma of the seafood should be clean like the ocean with no strong, fishy smell.
-For previously-frozen squid, avoid it is there are too many ice crystals or other signs of freezer burn.
-If it wasn't frozen properly, it might have a reddish tinge.
+For previously-frozen squid, avoid it if there are too many ice crystals or other signs of freezer burn; if it wasn't frozen properly, it might have a reddish tinge.

-When you are going to use frozen squid, allow it to thaw in the refrigerator.
+Before you are going to use frozen squid, allow it to thaw in the refrigerator.
 Do not leave it out at room temperature to thaw.
-You can also thaw it in cold water, with the water either running or being changed every 30 minutes.
+You can also thaw it under cold running water, or in cold water in a bowl; just change the water out every half hour.
 If you are going to use it immediately, you can thaw it in the microwave.

 Squid and Calamari Storage

-After buying fresh or thawed squid, cover the squid tightly and refrigerate it in the coldest section or on a bed of ice.
-Fresh or previously-frozen thawed squid should be used within two days.
-For food safety, you should never refreeze previously-frozen seafood, so it is important to cook it and then, if necessary, freeze the cooked squid.
+After buying fresh or thawed squid, cover the squid tightly and store it in the coldest part of your refrigerator or on a bed of ice.
+Fresh or previously frozen and thawed squid should be used within two days.
+For food safety, you should never refreeze previously frozen seafood, so it is important to cook it.
+You can, if necessary, then freeze the cooked squid.

 Cooked squid may be refrigerated in a tightly sealed container for two to three days or frozen for two months.